ARGOeu/sdc-dod-soap/README.md

 # sdc-dod-soap
+SOAP-webservices that offer CSRs (in fomats ISO19115 and ISO19139) for MARIS.

 Plugin for DOD - SOAP-webservices that offer CSRs .
 This is a probe that checks functionality of SOAP-webservices that offer CSRs (in fomats ISO19115 and ISO19139) for MARIS

+The SOAP-webservices are used in the MIKADO-software to offer access for users to the CSR-list if they want to generate CDI-entries.
+MARIS itself uses the SOAP webservices to control the format of the incoming CDIs.